 I mean, look at the expression on that child’s face!
 And the adult can do nothing but look on in horror, head in hands.
 I’m not even sure what sort of animal that is – the sign was on the giraffe viewing platform – but it looks like it has approached that child with the express purpose of trampling it to death.

 I’d thought a lot about her at the time but, as with most things these days, the spotlight had moved from the event pretty quickly and she had slowly drifted out of my thinking.
 The whole situation was tragic.
 I don’t want to debate the rights or wrongs of animals in captivity, or of the decision to shoot the gorilla, or the standard of fencing in the zoo.
 I’ll tell you one thing for sure though, if my child had ended up in the same situation, I’d be looking for a gun myself.
 A gorilla is a gorilla and a child is a child.
 Child wins.
 Every time.
 And I’ll tell you what else is sure – I would never forgive myself for the fact that my child ended up in that enclosure.
 And that’s why I found the endless, cruel and thoughtless slating of that mother on social media so distressing.
 That woman has lived through a nightmare.
 An absolute nightmare.
 She has already been punished enough for the fact that her child somehow got away from her and yet she’ll punish herself, torture herself probably, forever.
-Anything anyone said on social media, she’d already said to herself.
+Anything anyone said on social media, she’s already said to herself.
 Twice.

 When Daughter Two was about 15 months old, I had one of the worst parenting moments in my history of parenting moments.
 It haunts me still, in the wee small hours when I can’t sleep and I do that thing where you rewrite history through changing one small moment in the narrative.

 Long suffering husband was negotiating shoe options with the three year old who had very definite ideas about the sorts of shoes that were beautiful enough to adorn her precious feet.
-On reflection, these ideas have not really changed, flimsy ballet flats – beautiful, high heels – beautiful, sneakers with glitter and preferably featuring Elsa – beautiful, anything practical or inexpensive – not beautiful.
+On reflection, those ideas have not really changed, flimsy ballet flats – beautiful, high heels – beautiful, sneakers with glitter and preferably featuring Elsa – beautiful, anything practical or inexpensive – not beautiful.
 Suffice to say, husband had his hands full.

 Meanwhile, I was doing laps around the store with Daughter Two who had the opposite attitude to her sister.
 In her opinion, all shoes were perfectly grand and therefore as many as possible needed her attention.
 The resulting trail of shoes and their boxes were, of course, left to me to clean up.